andyjessop/crux/packages/query/README.md

 dispatch(actions.add(5)); // dispatches { type: 'counter/add', payload: 5 }
 ```

-If you need access to the action type (for sagas, for example), you can use `getType`:
+The payload of the action is fully typed, taken from your payload definition in the `createSlice` config.
+If you need access to the action type (to use in a saga, for example), you can use `getType`:

 ```ts
 import { getType } from 'counter/slice.ts';